cc004/TML-TShock/README.md

 ![Alt text](/Screenshots/ts_cmd_tml_pc.png?raw=true "Optional Title")
 ![Alt text](/Screenshots/in_server.png?raw=true "Optional Title")

 ## TODOs of this fork
 Let TShock's SSC fits with mods.

-Expand TShock's commands like /i,/sm,etc.
+- Need to make a mod extends packet types.

 Fix other bugs when load mods.

-Fix  dropitems and projectiles couldn't exist.(Need Help)
+- Some mods(like calamity) recreate he map(Main.tile) when loading

 ## DeathCradle:
 I personally will not be continuing work on this as I have other priority work I need to focus on.